Battle of Dalrigh

-The MacDougalls
+MacDougalls

 By the late 13th century, the Clan MacDougall had emerged in Argyll as powerful descendants of Somerled, the first Lord of the Isles and former king of the Hebrides.
 Alexander of Argyll, the head of the family, was related by marriage to King John Balliol and his nephew John Comyn.
 He attained high office in the short time John was king, being appointed Sheriff of Lorn in February 1293.
 Alexander managed to extend his power still further at the expense of the great family of MacDonalds of Islay, the Lords of the Isles, and the Campbells of Loch Awe, whom he defeated in battle sometime in the mid-1290s.
 However, the outbreak of the War of Independence in 1296 placed the MacDougalls on the side of Balliol.
-In February 1306, in Greyfriars Church, John Comyn was killed by Robert the Bruce and his men.
+On 10 February 1306, in Greyfriars Church, John Comyn was killed by Robert the Bruce and his men.
 Soon after Robert Bruce was crowned King of Scots at Scone.
 The MacDougalls fought against King Robert and in supporting the losing side, lost all.